 - Spay and Neuter Programs: To reduce overpopulation, Animal Services provides low-cost sterilization to animals belonging to qualified low-income families.

-- Issues county pet licenses - Computerized pet licensing data base system tracks annual licenses for more than 180,600 dog and cats, and tracks approximately 375,000 pets Countywide helping to reunite lost pets and owners.
+- County Pet Licenses: Computerized pet licensing data base system tracks annual licenses for more than 180,600 dog and cats, and tracks approximately 375,000 pets Countywide helping to reunite lost pets and owners.
 Subsequently, Pinellas County has more pets licensed and vaccinated than any other County in the State.

-- Rabies control and vaccination of dogs and cats.
-Administers an active rabies prevention program.
+- Rabies Prevention Program for Dogs and Cats: Administers an active rabies prevention program.
 Public education efforts are a very important part of helping residents to be responsible pet owners.
 Oral Rabies Vaccine Baits (ORV) continue to be utilized within the County to control the spread & outbreak of the deadly rabies virus.

 - PCAS is tasked with protecting the public welfare and are responsible for enforcing the law regarding animal issues, such as dangerous dogs and feral cats.